gneCoE/Notices/docs/Files/Exam_Instructions.md

 1. Prefer Wired or good WiFi connection on Laptop.
 1. On mobile ensure location which give you stable speed not less than 512 kbps.
 1. Turn off all chat applications / messaging apps / other web browsers.
 1. Do not navigate away from the test window while appearing in ESE.
-To cover moving away by mistake, you will get three warning, after that you won't be able to attempt.
-You will be disqualified, your attempt will be freezed.
+Doing so will make you disqualified and your attempt will be freezed (that mean you won't able to attempt further).
 1. Only in case of power or internet failure, re-enter the same credentials to finish your examination.
 The examination will resume from the same instance where it got disrupted.
 1. The Test Pin, which authorises you to appear in the examination (which you will get through email, one day in advance) is for one-time use only.
 1. Do not forget to click on the End Test once the examination is completed.